Leiden Law School

 Susanne Deen - Faculty Diversity & Inclusion Coordinator

-'In my position as Diversity & Inclusion Coordinator at Leiden Law School and the Faculty of Governance and Global Affairs, I hope to create a strong sense of ‘we’ at both faculties, so that everyone feels at home irrespective of background, gender or skin colour', says Susanne Deen.
+'In my position as Diversity & Inclusion Coordinator at Leiden Law School, I hope to create a strong sense of ‘we’ at both faculties, so that everyone feels at home irrespective of background, gender or skin colour', says Susanne Deen.

 'By working on projects with fellow colleagues at the faculty, the themes of diversity & inclusion will increasingly become embedded in faculty policy and, perhaps more importantly, in our (organisational) culture.
 The ultimate goal is for D&I to become a matter of course throughout the entire faculty – no longer seen as a separate, isolated theme.
 Specific projects include among others: professionalising a diverse and inclusive recruitment process; striving for an inclusive way of communicating; accessibility of information for all; an inclusive way of teaching; and creating dialogue about an inclusive curriculum.'